 How My Parents Learned to Eat by Ina R. Friedman

-This story is told from the perceptive of a little girl whose dad was serving as an American Sailor in Japan where her mom was a schoolgirl.
-Her parents wanted to go out on a date but had a problem.
-Her father needs to learn to eat with chopsticks and her mother needs to learn how to eat with a fork.
+This story is told from the perspective of a little girl whose dad was serving as an American Sailor in Japan, where her mom was a schoolgirl.
+Her parents wanted to go out on a date, but had a problem.
+Her father needs to learn to eat with chopsticks, and her mother needs to learn how to eat with a fork.
 In this fun story, children will learn that sometimes the answer to a problem is to practice.
-To take the lesson further let your little one practice eating with chopsticks themselves.
+To take the lesson further, let your little one practice eating with chopsticks themselves.

-The Little Mouse, the Red Ripe Strawberry, and the Big Hungry Bear by Audry Wood
+The Little Mouse, the Red Ripe Strawberry, and the Big Hungry Bear by Audrey Wood

 Little Mouse has a big problem.
 The big hungry bear is going to steal his red ripe strawberry.
 Little Mouse tries a number of ideas and finally comes up with a sweet way to solve his problem.